 Rule 2012.
-Substitution of Trustee or Successor Trustee; Accounting
+Substitution of Trustee or Successor Trustee; Accounting as a party in any pending action, proceeding, or matter.

-- (a) TRUSTEE.
-If a trustee is appointed in a chapter 11 case or the debtor is removed as debtor in possession in a chapter 12 case, the trustee is substituted automatically for the debtor in possession as a party in any pending action, proceeding, or matter.
+(a) TRUSTEE.
+If a trustee is appointed in a chapter 11 case or the debtor is removed as debtor in possession in a chapter 12 case, the trustee is substituted automatically for the debtor in possession as a party in any pending action, proceeding or matter

 (b) SUCCESSOR TRUSTEE.
-When a trustee dies, resigns, is re- - (b) Successor Trustee.
 When a trustee dies, resigns, is removed, or otherwise ceases to hold office during the pendency of a case under the Code (1) the successor is automatically substituted as a party in any pending action, proceeding, or matter; and (2) the successor trustee shall prepare, file, and transmit to the United States trustee an accounting of the prior administration of the estate.